comp90024-group70/awesome-frontend/README.md

 4. Index.js: It is the place where the react component is render onto the browser.

 ### Package installed and used

+1.React: The chosen framework.

-1.ECharts: Used to create tables and charts.
+2.ECharts: Used to create tables and charts.

-2.Leaflet: Used to create the map component.
+3.Leaflet: Used to create the map component.

+4.axios: Ask for backend API.

 ### How to run project
 In order to run this project, first go to the visual-analysis-web directory.